-Scope 3 figures include: indirect sources associated with the electricity used by our cold drinks and coffee equipment at our customers' premises, our employee business travel by rail and air, emissions related to the supply of water and treatment of wastewater, emissions from the treatment of waste, fuel used by our third party distributors, and other energy related emissions not already accounted for under scope 1 and 2 (e.g. emissions from well-to-tank and transmission and distribution).
+Scope 3 figures include: indirect sources associated with the electricity used by our cold drinks and coffee equipment at our customers' premises, our employee business travel by rail and air, emissions related to the supply of water and treatment of wastewater, emissions from the treatment of wastewater, emissions not already accounted for under scope 1 and 2 (e.g. emissions from well-to-tank and transmission and distribution).
 Additional scope 3 figures from our ingredients and packaging will be reflected in our 2017 Stakeholder Progress Report, and will also be included in our 2018 CDP response.